Kaltxi/quadratics/README.md

 - The simplicity of the task makes the threading an overkill, a sequential solution is significantly faster, when it is passed little data, as spinning up threads and allocating memory for them is very expensive.
+- On Linux threaded approach yeilds about 30% performance on larger datasets (1000 equations), but on Windows, with limited testing, the price for spinning up thread seems astronomical, and threading is extremely slow.
+- Looking at profiler it seems that the most cycles are spent on `std::to_string` converting the solution roots.
+Parsing is a small load, which makes sense, since we're using command-line arguments, and they are already in memory.
+- For Linux the optimal number of solver threads seems to be around the number of actual hardware cores.
+I leave auto detection to use logical core, but perhaps halving this number will be a good decision, more testing is needed.

 ## Building